-In 2015, there were 108 million pupils and students in the EU-28 across all forms of education from pre-primary to tertiary.
-In the enlargement countries, there were approximately 28 million pupils and students enrolled (see Table 1 for the latest period available for each country); this was equivalent to just over one quarter (26.0 %) of the total number of pupils and students within education in the EU-28.
+In 2016, there were 106 million pupils and students in the EU-28 across all forms of education from pre-primary to tertiary.
+In the enlargement countries, there were approximately 29 million pupils and students enrolled (see Table 1 for the latest period available for each country); this was equivalent to just over one quarter (27.3 %) of the total number of pupils and students in the EU-28.

-While the absolute number of pupils is closely linked to the size and age structure of populations, there are a range of other factors that influence how long pupils remain in the education system, such as the length of compulsory schooling, opportunities in the labour market and the availability and cost of tertiary education.
-In recent years, policy interest has focused on encouraging young persons to remain within educational systems so they may develop skills and gain qualifications that may help in the search for work in an increasingly knowledge-driven economy.
+While the absolute number of pupils and students is closely linked to the size and age structure of populations, there are a range of other factors that influence how long students remain in the education system, such as the length of compulsory schooling, opportunities in the labour market and the availability and cost of tertiary education.
+In recent years, policy interest has focused on encouraging young people to remain within educational systems so they may develop skills and gain qualifications that may help in the search for work in an increasingly knowledge-driven economy.

-Within the EU-28, some 18.1 % of the overall number of pupils and students in 2015 were attending tertiary education establishments (as covered by ISCED levels 5-8; based on the 2011 version of this classification).
-Across the enlargement countries the share of tertiary students was generally close to the EU-28 average, as all but two countries lay within the range of 16.8 % (the former Yugoslav Republic of Macedonia) to 21.4 % (Serbia) in 2016; Kosovo (24.1 %) and Turkey (29.4 %) were the only countries to record higher shares.
+Within the EU-28, some 18.5 % of the overall number of pupils and students in 2016 were attending tertiary education establishments (as covered by ISCED 2011 levels 5-8).
+Across the enlargement countries the share of tertiary students was generally close to the EU-28 average, as all but two countries lay within the range of 16.7 % (North Macedonia) to 21.1 % (Serbia) in 2017; Kosovo (25.0 %) and Turkey (29.7 %) were the only countries to record higher shares.

 Early leavers from education and training

-Bosnia and Herzegovina and Montenegro reported a high proportion of students remaining within the education system
+Bosnia and Herzegovina and Montenegro reported the lowest rates of early leavers from education and training

 Youth education attainment

 High levels of youth educational attainment in most enlargement countries